 Address | Enter a valid mailing address. |

-Phone Number | Enter the company's landline number or the domain contact's mobile number.
-You do not need to enter the country code.
-The system automatically populates the country code based on your selected country/region. |
+Phone Number | Enter the organization's landline number or the contact's mobile phone number.
+Do not include the country code; the system automatically adds it based on your selected country/region. |

-CNNIC Verification
+CNNIC verification